The Guitar Fretboard Explained And Guitar Neck Note Memorization

 The above are a few example scenarios where this new knowledge can be used.

 Try to think creatively.

-Go back to stuff you already know and see if what you have just learnt in this lesson can be applied to it.
+Go back to stuff you already know and see if what you have just learned in this lesson can be applied to it.

-Most of the thing you have done in the past can be seen through a different lens now that those numbers and patterns on the guitar neck actually have a name.
+Most of the things you have done in the past can be seen through a different lens now that those numbers and patterns on the guitar neck actually have a name.